JPWTCK/printer-gui/README.rst

 - Python 3.10+ (required by Django 5.2) and the ``pip`` package installer on the SBC's OS.
 - Ability to install CUPS so the ``lp`` command is available to the application.
 - A network printer connected on the local network
+- Docuvert 1.1.2 to convert Office documents and OpenDocument files to PDF before printing

 Limitations
 ###########
-- Only pdf, ps, txt, jpg, jpeg, png, gif, and tiff files are supported.
+- Formats beyond pdf, ps, txt, jpg, jpeg, png, gif, tif/tiff, doc/docx, ppt/pptx, xls/xlsx, odt/odp/ods, and rtf remain unsupported.
 - It seems that some printers may not respect page orientation chosen.